 All names, surnames and e-mail addresses presented in this journal web page shall be used only with the specified purposes related to the journal and shall not be publicized with any other purposes or transferred to the third parties.

-By submitting the manuscript to the journal published by the Center of Excellence, the author confirms, that he is empowered by co-authors to conclude these agreements and on his/her own name and on behalf of co-authors guarantees and ensures that:
+By submitting the manuscript to the journal published by the Institute of Hygiene, the author confirms, that he is empowered by co-authors to conclude these agreements and on his/her own name and on behalf of co-authors guarantees and ensures that:

 - He / she has the right to enter this agreement and transfer the rights provided by this agreement.
-He / she is the only author of the article and has the right to enter this agreement and grant rights to the Center of Excellence without violation of any liabilities.
+He / she is the only author of the article and has the right to enter this agreement and grant rights to the Institute of Hygiene without violation of any liabilities.

 - The article is original, and it does not violate copyright of any authors and third parties.